ngtcp2/nghttp3/README.rst

 ------

 This library implements HTTP/3 draft-33.
-It can exchange basic HTTP request, response and server push, but does not fully implement the specification at the moment.
+It can exchange basic HTTP request, and response, but does not fully implement the specification at the moment.
+It does not support server push.

 It also partially implements `Extensible Prioritization Scheme for HTTP